jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 So Stargazer, that's how we won a few battles in the fight for the Internet Age.
 It's a battle that made me, and everyone else who write and read Wikipedia and watch Netflix, happy.
 Because evolving humanity puts smiles on our faces.

-Imagine how happy Main Street will be when we use digital tools and mass-collaboration to solve our agonizing commutes, confusing insurance contracts, and rising global temperatures.
+Imagine how happy Main Street will be when we use digital tools and mass-collaboration to solve our agonizing commutes, confusing insurance contracts, over consumption, and rising global temperatures.
 That's the war you must jump into with lightsabers a-blazin', dicing up old evil tools, to supercharge humanity into the Internet Age.

 Note, our lives cut across thousands to millions of problems.
 Thus, our villains are not in a massive group like "the rich" or the "the unions" as old philosophies label.
 Our villains reveal themselves inside thousands of companies, institutions, and organizations of the Industrial Age who fight to keep their version of the Encyclopedia Britannica or DVD alive.